 What is App Academy Open?

 App Academy Open is App Academy’s entire full-stack in-person software engineering curriculum available entirely free of charge.
-Open’s free course material is identical to the paid in-person course, only excluding a few features like instructor reviewed assessments, live Q&A and lectures, live assistance, structured pacing, and job search support.
+Open’s free course material is identical to the paid in-person course, only excluding features like instructor reviewed assessments, live Q&A and lectures, live assistance, structured pacing, and job search support.

-Unlike many other free coding schools, App Academy Open is battle-tested: it’s been used and revised by top tech companies and experts in the field for over seven years to teach full-time paid courses.
+Unlike many other free coding schools, App Academy Open is battle-tested.
+It’s been used and revised by top tech companies and experts in the field for over seven years to teach full-time paid courses.
 Thousands of graduates of these courses have found successful careers in software development.
 This curriculum is designed to do more than just teach the basics; it helps students find jobs.

 App Academy provides a simple, inexpensive, and elegant solution: a mentorship plan.
-Rather than being forced to upgrade to a full-time course—an option that not everyone can afford—the school provides mentoring from their team of instructors via slack.
+Rather than being forced to upgrade to a full-time course—an option that not everyone can afford—the school provides mentoring from their team of instructors via Slack.
 These instructors are available Monday through Friday from 6 AM to 6 PM to answer questions and provide guidance on the course.